-The 2020 PWS pollock pelagic trawl fishery opened January 20 and closed February 29.
-There were 27 landings made by 14 vessels with a total harvest of 2,731 mt, or 100% of the 2,712 mt GHL, which included harvest from the test fishery; interest in the fishery was high because of low Pacific cod abundance and corresponding harvest levels.
-Rockfish bycatch during the fishery totaled 7.9 mt, below the 11.5 mt allowed as bycatch to the pollock harvested.
-Other bycatch limits were achieved and exceeded.
-The harvest bycatch cap for salmon was 0.92, with a harvest of 1.02 mt.
-In addition, the squid harvest cap was 69.1 mt and the fleet harvested 69.8 mt.
-In the Cook Inlet Area, no seine pollock commissioner's permits were issued in 2020.
-Pollock was harvested in Central Region as bycatch to other groundfish fisheries at low levels; in 2020, 0.02 mt was harvested in Cook Inlet Area and 0.28 mt in PWS (Contact Jan Rumble).
+The 2021 PWS pollock pelagic trawl fishery opened January 20 and closed February 15.
+There were 22 landings made by 11 vessels with a total harvest of 2,544 mt, 96% of the 2,643 mt GHL, which included harvest from the test fishery.
+Rockfish bycatch during the fishery totaled 3.7 mt, below the 11.5 mt allowed as bycatch to the pollock harvested.
+The harvest bycatch cap for salmon was exceeded by 11.6%, with a harvest of 1.0 mt and a limit of 0.9 mt.
+In the Cook Inlet Area, no seine pollock commissioner's permits were issued in 2021.
+Pollock was harvested in Central Region as bycatch to other groundfish fisheries at low levels; in 2021, 0.6 mt was harvested in Cook Inlet Area and 0.1 mt in PWS (Contact Jan Rumble).